A study in online, collaborative legal informatics

 This is an academic research study on legal informatics (information processing of the law).
 The study uses an online, collaborative tool to crowdsource the annotation of legal cases.
 The task is similar to legal professionals’ annotation of cases.
 The result will be a public corpus of searchable, richly annotated legal cases that can be further processed, analysed, or queried for conceptual annotations.

 Adam and Wim are computer scientists who are interested in language, law, and the Internet.
+Dan is an academic lawyer also interested in law and the Internet.

 We are inviting people to participate in this collaborative task.
 This is a beta version of the exercise, and we welcome comments on how to improve it.
 Please read through this blog post, look at the video, and get in contact.